 As Table 1 shows, run times vary from a few seconds to a few minutes.
-However, we note that increasing the size of the model by adding more handles often leads to a model larger than NuSMV can store in our compute server's 4Gb of RAM.
-The largest models in Table 1 (no. s 5, 6, 7 and 8) have 128 variables.
-This is an area for future work: see Section 6.
+However, increasing the size of the model by adding more handles often leads to a model larger than NuSMV can store in our compute server's 4Gb of RAM.
+The largest models in Table 1 (i.e. Exp.
+5, 6, 7 and 8) have 128 variables.